changx03/random_forest_attack/rf_attack_algorithm.md

     if prediction(x_stack.peek) != y:
         return x_stack.peek

-    find a viable path with least cost from the last node in paths_stack while path is None or budget < 0: if x_stack is not at root:
+    find path from the last node in paths_stack while path is None or budget < 0: if x_stack is not at root:
             last_x = x_stack.pop